-Ropeways, innovative mobility solutions brought Under Highways Ministry ambit: Gadkari | Business
+Ropeways, innovative mobility solutions brought under Highways Ministry ambit: Gadkari | Business

 Ropeways, cable cars and innovative mobility solutions like funicular railways have been brought under the ambit of Ministry of Road Transport and Highways, Union Minister Nitin Gadkari said on Thursday.

-The move will give a big fillip to infrastructure building in remote, inaccessible areas and hilly terrains of the country, the Road Transport, Highways and MSMEs Minister Gakdari told PTI.
+The move will give a big fillip to infrastructure building in remote, inaccessible areas and hilly terrains of the country and its potential in India is a goldmine, the Road Transport, Highways and MSMEs Minister Gadkari told PTI.

 ''Ropeway, cable car, funicular railway, public transport on electricity etc have come under the Ministry of Road Transport and Highways.
 This will give a big impetus to infrastructure building in inaccessible terrains,'' the Minister said.